-Of course, you can in theory, in practice however, you have limited resources.
+In practice, however, you have limited resources.
 Companies find it challenging even to conduct an audit of their process.

 Otherwise, look at technology to automate the process.
-We will cover this topic in depth in a later section.
+We will cover this topic in-depth in a later section.

-Procure to pay optimization is a continuous process.
-It is not one and done for the following reasons
+Procure-to-pay optimization is a continuous process.
+It is not one and done for the following reasons.

+b) You could start with wrong assumptions.
 For example, let’s say your goal is to reduce the time it takes to process the invoices received from suppliers.

 You realize that it is taking time because the purchase order information is not available on the invoice.
 So you went ahead and implemented a No PO, No Pay policy for your suppliers.

-What you might have not realized is that most of your stakeholders don’t create purchase orders today.
+What you might not have realized is that most of your stakeholders don’t create purchase orders today.

 With that said, how to speed up the optimization of Procure to pay process?

-Let’s look at some of the points where technology can help play a role
+Let’s look at some of the points where technology can help play a role.

-When individuals leave the organization, you have to start over with the transition of the process to a new person.
+When individuals leave the organization, you have to start over with the transition to a new person.

-So you have a person review every purchase order which goes out of the door and since you don’t have a technology solution it is hard to differentiate what you should be reviewing and what you shouldn’t be reviewing.
+So you have a person review every purchase order, which goes out of the door, and since you don’t have a technology solution, it is hard to differentiate what you should be reviewing and what you shouldn’t be reviewing.

-With procure to pay technology you can create a completely touchless process if the purchase order meets certain criteria.
+With Procure to pay technology, you can create a completely touchless process if the purchase order meets certain criteria.